 In fact, a study analyzing consumer purchases shows that 77% of all grocery purchases are either moderately (16%) or highly (61%) processed (8).

-The Alarming Link Between Type 3 Diabetes and Diet
+The Potential Link Between Alzheimer’s and Diet

 Recent Research Findings

-The Effects of Brain Insulin Resistance
+The Hypothesis of Alzheimer’s and Brain Insulin Resistance

 As the brain becomes resistant to the effects of insulin, it can no longer efficiently utilize glucose.